 - The lid may not be sealing the jar completely.
 Twist-on lids are the most frequent offenders.

-The Lettuce Experiment
+- The Lettuce Experiment

-Yes, You Can Use a Handheld Vacuum-Pack Machine to Seal Salad in a Jar
+- Yes, You Can Use a Handheld Vacuum-Pack Machine to Seal Lettuce In a Jar

-Is a Plastic Knife a Substitute for Vacuum-Packing Lettuce?
+- Is a Plastic Knife a Substitute for Vacuum-Packing Lettuce?

 - What Happens if I Vacuum-Seal Lettuce and Vegetables Together?

 - My Favorite Portable Vacuum Sealer for Jars and How To Use It